dacostapiece/callhome/README.md

 <b>OPENVPN.SH</b><br>
 Script run openvpn - passing creds already<br>
-We have set up a service ovpnscript.service that calls openvpn_script.sh which is basically sending out in terminal a command line to establish a SSLVPN connection with a remote VPN Server - here called by reference purpose hub.example.com
+We have set up a service ovpnscript.service that calls openvpn_script.sh which is basically sending out in terminal a command line <br>
+to establish a SSLVPN connection with a remote VPN Server - here called by reference purpose hub.example.com<br>
-Note: Here on the External SSH Server - we connect to the same VPN Server as Raspberry/Linux local device, so we can monitor if Raspberry/Linux local device itself is REACHABLE or not.
+Note: Here on the External SSH Server - we connect to the same VPN Server as Raspberry/Linux local device, so we can monitor <br>
+if Raspberry/Linux local device itself is REACHABLE or not.

 ```bash
 sudo openvpn --config /home/user/folder/file.ovpn --auth-user-pass /home/user/folder/pass.txt